High Quality Axion in Supersymmetric Models: High Quality Axion

 As the symmetry group of the model, we consider \be G_{\rm sym}=\underbrace{G_{\rm SM}\otimes U(1)_{\rm B-L}\otimes Z_{NR}}_{\rm gauge}\otimes\underbrace{U(1)_{\rm PQ}}_{\rm global}\,, \ee where $G_{\rm SM}=SU(3)_{c}\otimes SU(2)_{L}\otimes U(1)_{Y}$ is the MSSM gauge group and $N$ in the discrete $R$-symmetry is unspecified at the moment.
 As discussed in Sec.~\ref{sec:twoU(1)s}, we assume the presence of two $U(1)$s anomalous with respect to $SU(3)_{c}$ and we interpret the usual $U(1)_{\rm B-L}$ gauge theory with the three RH neutrinos extending the SM as the anomaly free linear combination of two $U(1)$s anomalous with respect to $SU(3)_{c}$.
 The other independent anomalous linear combination is identified as the global $U(1)_{\rm PQ}$.

 We first discuss the anomaly free conditions of $U(1)_{\rm B-L}$ and additional matter contents.
 As the gauged symmetry, one needs to make it sure that the mixed anomalies $U(1)_{\rm B-L}-G_{\rm SM}^{2}$, $U(1)_{\rm B-L}^{3}$ and $U(1)_{\rm B-L}-[{\rm Gravity}]^{2}$ vanish.
 It is well known that the first one readily vanishes within the MSSM, and the second and third one can also vanish if those are further contributed by the three RH neutrinos $N_{i}$ ($i=1,2,3$).
-In Table.~\ref{table:qn}, we show the charge assignment of MSSM fields under $U(1)_{\rm B-L}$ and $Z_{NR}$ which respects the following Yukawa couplings in the MSSM and the Higgsino mass term \be W\supset y_{u,ij}{\bf 10}_{i}{\bf 10}_{j}H_{u}+y_{d,ij}{\bf 10}_{i}{\bf 5}^{*}_{j}H_{d}+y_{\nu,ij}N_{i}{\bf 5}^{*}_{j}H_{u}+M_{R,i}N_{i}N_{i}+\mu H_{u}H_{d}\,. \ee One can indeed see that the three anomaly free conditions for $U(1)_{\rm B-L}$ are satisfied.
+In Table.~\ref{table:qn}, we show the charge assignment of MSSM fields under $U(1)_{\rm B-L}$ and $Z_{NR}$ which respects the following Yukawa couplings in the MSSM and the Higgsino mass term\footnote{Our model differes from the usual $SU(5)$ GUT model in that the particle contents do not contain the colored Higgs triplet.
+Later we will show that the condition $\mathcal{A}_{NR3}=\mathcal{A}_{NR2}=0$ achieved in the model is crucial in justifying the choice of an arbitrarily large $N$ in $Z_{NR}$.
+For this purpose, we do not introduce the colored Higgs triplet, which will spoil $\mathcal{A}_{NR3}=\mathcal{A}_{NR2}=-6$ within MSSM.
+When $\mathcal{A}_{NR3}\neq\mathcal{A}_{NR2}$ is the case before introducing extra matter fields, it becomes difficult to make the part of the mixed anomalies of $U(1)_{\rm B-L}$, i.e. $[U(1)_{\rm B-L}]^{3}$ and $[U(1)_{\rm B-L}]-[{\rm gravity}]^{2}$ vanish.} \be W\supset y_{u,ij}{\bf 10}_{i}{\bf 10}_{j}H_{u}+y_{d,ij}{\bf 10}_{i}{\bf 5}^{*}_{j}H_{d}+y_{\nu,ij}N_{i}{\bf 5}^{*}_{j}H_{u}+M_{R,i}N_{i}N_{i}+\mu H_{u}H_{d}\,. \ee One can indeed see that the three anomaly free conditions for $U(1)_{\rm B-L}$ are satisfied.
 Note that the RH neutrino mass $M_{R,i}$ serves as the spurion field with $R[M_{R,i}]=2$ which is originated from condensation of $\bar{\Phi}$ in Table.~\ref{table:qn2}.